ngi-nix/summer-of-nix/2023/report.md

 More generally, over time we have accumulated a lot of information in many different places, which get increasingly hard to navigate.
 The monorepo is a step in the right direction for consumers.
 This should continue by archiving repositories created in the past years.
-But there are still 15 private repositories with scattered bits of information that have to be unified, published, or deleted.
+Something similar should be done for internal information that still needs to be unified, published, or deleted.
-For participants, we turned out to actually need only one internal Matrix room.
+For example, we turned out to actually need only 3 out of 9 Matrix rooms, and none of the 15 existing private repositories.
 Eventually all information on the concerning program organisation should live in one public repository which documents all related resources and procedures.

 Since the program is now supposed to be continuous in order to support ongoing projects funded by NLnet, opportunities to continue work after the Summer of Nix period should be announced in the application phase to make the program more attractive and ensure that more people are available to take on tasks.